-There are times you (The system Administrator) may want to reboot your PC due to undesired behavior on your PC.
+There are times you (the system Administrator) may want to reboot your PC due to undesired behavior on your PC.
 During and after the installation of new programs (software and hardware), most times, you may need to restart your device.
 This will shut off all processes so that the Kernal can be re-established with the new software or hardware.
 See the following guides on “how to prevent a remote shutdown and restart in Windows 10, how to allow only admin users (administrators) to shut down and reboot Windows Server 2012, how to prevent users from shutting down in a Virtual Machine, and Handy Command-Prompt Shutdown Commands.
 In this article, you will learn how to Logoff or restart, or shutdown Windows PC remotely.

 Mac is a Unix environment, everything is cleared during the “shut down” and ‘restart” process, thereby clearing all processes, cache, and memory and, giving the device a complete start.

-Why is a restart the preferred method when completing a new install or uninstall?
+Why is a restart needed when completing a new install or uninstall?

 And why is a computer restart during Windows Operating System updates needed?